NVIDIA/TensorRT-Incubator/docs/development/design-decisions.md

 This is clearly a nicer interface, but would require us to maintain another set of APIs.
 We concluded that this would require too much effort and maintenance overhead.

+## Why Is `to_mlir()` Asymmetric With `to_flat_ir()`?

+In `to_flat_ir()`, the input and output `FlatIRTensor`s are created by the caller and the operator that implements `to_flat_ir()` is responsible for creating a `FlatIR` subgraph that binds to these input and output tensors.

+However, in `to_mlir()`, we only pass in the input tensors.
+The reason for the asymmetry is that some MLIR operators create their own output tensors whereas others need to bind to existing ones.
+Due to this, we leave it to the `FlatIR` operator to convert its own outputs to MLIR if needed or return the newly created ones.